tomcotter7/notes/finetuning_llms.md

 [This yt video](https://www.youtube.com/watch?v=VC9NbOir7q0) explains the concept well.
 However, GaLore is essentially more memory efficient that LoRA (and more accurate because this matrix is actually low rank, rather than being approximated by a low-rank matrix).

+### LoRA vs Full Fine-Tuning: An Illusion of Equivalence

+[This paper](https://arxiv.org/pdf/2410.21228v1) shows the LoRA finetuning (especially for low-rank) doesn't fully replace full finetuning.
+LoRA introduces *intruder dimensions* into the SVD of the weight matrices, which are singular vectors (with a high singular value, and therefore important) which are orthgonal to the original singular vectors in the original weight matrix.

+However, they show that using higher rank (with rank-stablization) results in less of these intruder dimensions (and therefore better finetuning).
+They also suggest to scale the $\alpha$ parameter with the rank, using $\alpha$ = $2r$.

+Models with these intruder dimensions (whilst performing well on the task they are finetuned for), lose the adaptability to handle different tasks.

 ## Reinforcement Learning

 ### RLAIF